failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 Some common reasons why an explanation is used:

 - A scanner gave a wrong rating, or the rating can be explained without compromising security.
-- A scanner could not connect to the scanned service because of incorrect implementation in failmap.
+- A scanner could not connect to the scanned service because of incorrect implementation in Web Security Map.
 - A scanner was not behaving according to modern security practices or RFC's.
 - The result contains a glitch, for example: two conflicting results are shown instead of one.